pooltogether/v4-docs/docs/design/PrizePool.md

 Each day a new random number is drawn and pushed into the Prize Pool.
 When a new draw is pushed the Prize Pool will:

 1. adjust the number of prize tiers
-2. distributes the draw's contributions over the prize tiers, canary tier, and reserve.
+2. distribute tokens allocated to a draw over the prize tiers, canary tier, and reserve.

-Let's dig into prize tiers, the canary tier, and the reserve.
-Afterwards we'll review the conditions for prize tier adjustment.
+## Incentivized Draws

+The Prize Pool allows a "draw manager" contract to complete the Draw and withdraw tokens from the reserve.
+This externalizes the Draw incentive mechanism.

 ## Prize Tiers

 The Prize Pool distributes prizes using prize "tiers".
 Tiers are ordered from 0 to $n-1$, where $n$ is the number of prize tiers.
+The highest tier is called the canary tier, and it's treated differently.
+We'll address it below.

+### Standard Prize Tiers

-Tier 0 is the grand prize, and tier $n-1$ is the daily prize tier.
-The Prize Pool adjusts the prizes by changing the number of prize tiers $n$.
-The minimum number of tiers is 2, and the maximimum is 15.
+The standard prize tiers run from 0 to $n-2$, where $n$ is the number of prize tiers.
+The number of tiers $n$ can range between 3 and 15.

-The tier number determines:

-- Number of prizes
+Each tier has a unique:

-- Odds of occurring per draw
+- Odds of a prize occurring
+- Amount of available liquidity

+#### Odds of a Prize Occurring

-Each tier is essentially a bucket of liquidity, and the tier number determines the number and frequency of prizes.
+The odds of a prize tier being awarded are two-fold: there is an over-arch odds of the tier occurring, but also the number of prizes for a tier.

 **Number of prizes**

-A given tier $t$ will have $p$ prizes according to this function:
+A given standard tier $t$ will have $p$ prizes according to this function:

 $$
 p = 4^t
 $$

-You can see how tier 0, the grand prize, will have 1 prize.
-The largest tier, 15, will have its prize liquidity split across 1,073,741,824 prizes

 **Odds of Occurring Per Draw**

-The Prize Pool adjusts the statistical odds of each tier so that tier 0 occurs yearly, and that the highest tier occurs daily.
+Each prize tier has different odds of occurring.
+This allows infrequent tiers to build up liquidity for larger prizes, and frequent tiers to have many small prizes.
+The range of frequency is determined by the *grandPrizePeriod*.

+Tier 0 is the infrequent grand prize, and the highest standard prize tier is the most common prize: occurring every single draw.

+For example, if:

+- There is a draw every day
+- The *grandPrizePeriod* is 365
+- $n = 3$

+Then:

+- There will always be prizes each day
+- There will be a large prize that occurs generally once per year.

+When $n > 3$, there will be tiers in-between the grand prize and the prizes that occur every draw.

 To compute the odds $o$ of a tier occurring per draw, let: